Eat to ease the menopause

 Legumes, nuts and seeds such as pumpkin, sunflower, almonds contain vitamin E, zinc and calcium.
 These nutrients and the oils in nuts and seeds may help prevent dry skin and normalise hormone levels.

-Ensure you eat enough protein foods which contain the amino acid tryptophan.
+Ensure you eat enough protein rich foods which contain the amino acid tryptophan.
 You can find it in turkey, cottage cheese, oats and legumes.
 Tryptophan helps manufacture the neurotransmitter serotonin.
-Serotonin helps moods and may help control sleep and appetite which can make you feel better in yourself.
-Other useful strategies to help you feel less irritable are to eat breakfast and not miss meals to balance your blood sugar.
+Serotonin helps mood and may also support sleep and appetite which can make you feel better in yourself.
+Other useful strategies to help you feel less irritable are to eat breakfast and not miss meals in order to ensure you keep your blood sugar stable.
+Erratic blood sugar levels may lead to irritability and mood swings.

-Opt for more alkaline foods - vegetables, fruits, seeds, nuts and yogurt - to help prevent calcium reserves being leached from bones.
 Eat foods high in magnesium and boron.
 These are minerals which are important for the replacement of bone and thus help to reduce the risk of osteoporosis.
 Apples, pears, grapes, dates, raisins, legumes and nuts are good sources of boron.
-As well as considering a calcium supplement, other vitamins and minerals that are vital for bone health are: magnesium, vitamin E, vitamin D and zinc.
-Choose a supplement with a combination of these and they will be in the right proportion for maximum effect.
-Weight-bearing exercise is vital too.

 Phyto or plant oestrogens found in certain foods are oestrogenic compounds that bind with oestrogen receptor sites in the body cells, increasing the total oestrogenic effect.
 By acting in a similar way to oestrogen, they may help in keeping hormones a little more in balance.
 A high intake of phytoestrogens is thought to explain why hot flushes and other menopausal symptoms rarely occur in populations consuming a predominantly plant-based diet.
 Increase your intake of phyto-oestrogens by eating more: soya milk and soya flour, linseeds, tofu, tempeh and miso, pumpkins seeds, sesame seeds, sunflower seeds, celery, rhubarb and green beans.